Sample options

 WAV

 Selects the WAV (Windows PCM) format for sample exporting.
-WAVs do not allow bi-directional loops, so if you want keep them, you must set the BIDI option to have 2MIDI render bi-directional loops.
-WAVs do not allow multi-samples, so multi-sample instruments are split.
+WAV does allow bi-directional loops, but some software might not support them, so you may set the BIDI option to have 2MIDI convert them to plain forward loops.
+WAV does not allow multi-samples, so multi-sample instruments are split.

-Selects the IFF (Apple AIFF) format for sample exporting.
-IFFs do not allow bi-directional loops, so you have to set the BIDI option if you want keep them.
-IFFs do not allow multi-samples, so multi-sample instruments are split.
+Selects the AIF (Audio Interchange File Format) format for sample exporting.
+AIF does allow bi-directional loops, but some software might not support them, so you may set the BIDI option to have 2MIDI convert them to plain forward loops.
+AIF does not allow multi-samples, so multi-sample instruments are split.

 PAT

 Selects the PAT (Gravis Ultrasound patch) format for sample exporting.
-PATs do allow bi-directional loops and multi-sample instruments.
+PAT does allow bi-directional loops and multi-sample instruments.

 XI

 Selects the XI (FastTracker 2 instrument) format for sample exporting.
-Exact copies of the XM instruments are exported.
+XI does allow bi-directional loops and multi-sample instruments.

 SF2

 Selects the SF2 (SoundBlaster/Creative SoundFont) format for sample exporting.
 SF2 files contain complete instrument banks, so only one file is exported containing all the samples.
-SF2s do not allow bi-directional loops, so you must set the BIDI option to keep them.
-SF2s only allow 16-bit samples, so 8-bit samples have to be converted (doubling their size) by 2MIDI which can make the SF2 files quite large.
-There is a maximum frequency at which the SoundBlaster AWE32/64/Live soundcards will play samples, this causes very high frequencies to be truncated during playback.
+SF2 does not allow bi-directional loops, so you must set the BIDI option to keep them.
+SF2 only allows 16-bit samples, so 8-bit samples have to be converted by 2MIDI (doubling their size).

 DLS

 Selects the DLS (Downloadable Sounds) format for sample exporting.
 DLS files are similar to SF2 files, all the samples are exported in a single file.
-DLSs do not allow bi-directional loops, so you must set the BIDI option to keep them.
-DLSs only allow the samples to be either all 8-bit or all 16-bit.
-So if there are any 16bit samples, then all 8-bit samples have to be converted to 16-bit (doubling their size) by 2MIDI which can make the DLS files quite large.
+DLS does not allow bi-directional loops, so you must set the BIDI option to keep them.
+DLS does not allow a mix of 8-bit and 16-bit samples.
+So if there are any 16-bit samples then all 8-bit samples have to be converted to 16-bit by 2MIDI (doubling their size).

 REMOVE UNUSED